scc-digitalhub/docs/user/docs/cli/commands.md

 `login` is to be used after registering an environment with the `register` command.
 It takes the following parameters:

 - `-e environment` *Optional*.
+- `--pat token` *Optional*.
+Personal access token for non-interactive authentication.
+Can also be set via the `DHCORE_PERSONAL_ACCESS_TOKEN` or `DHCORE_PAT` environment variables.

 ``` sh
 dhcli login -e example
 ```
 It will read the corresponding section from the configuration file and start the log in procedure (OAuth2 PKCE flow).
 It will update this section with the access token obtained.
 If no environment is specified, it will use the default one.
+Use `--pat` to authenticate non-interactively.

 ### `refresh`
 `refresh` is to be used after the `login` command, to update `access_token` and `refresh_token`.
 It takes the following parameters: